 Krisna’s broad expertise also extends to government contracts, public sector procurement, and public-private partnerships—especially in relation to the Thai military.
 He is able to draw on this knowledge to advise clients on proper procedures and approaches for success in entering into and fulfilling obligations with government and military bodies.

-Krisna holds a special interest in human rights law, international humanitarian law, and related issues, and served as an advisor to the Ministry of Defence and Ministry of Foreign Affairs on entering into various international agreements and conventions related to human rights law.
+Krisna holds a special interest in human rights law, international humanitarian law, and related issues.
+He previously served as an advisor to the Committee on Legal Affairs, Justice, and Human Rights in the House of Representatives, and has also been an advisor to the Ministry of Defence and Ministry of Foreign Affairs on entering into various international agreements and conventions related to human rights law.
 He has also served extensively on government entities on judicial reform and law enforcement in this context, and continues to work with government bodies on the application of human rights principles in a practical setting.
-In addition, he has been invited to be a lecturer and thesis examiner on topics such as human rights, rules of engagement and peacetime operations, international law, and operational law at various training institutes and universities, as well as by the Lawyers Council of Thailand and the Thai military.
+In addition, he has been invited to be a lecturer and thesis examiner on topics such as human rights, rules of engagement and peacetime operations, international law, and operational law at various training institutes and universities, as well as by the Thai military and the Lawyers Council of Thailand—for which he also serves as an advisor to the organization’s president.

 Krisna holds an LLM in international business legal studies from the University of Exeter, and has undertaken postgraduate certificates and other training courses at the University of San Diego, the University of Bristol, Columbia University, King Prajadhipok’s Institute, and Thailand’s Office of the Judiciary and Office of the Council of State.
 He spent 39 years as an officer in the Judge Advocate General’s Corps, which is responsible for wide range of issues covering administrative law, government contracting, law of war and international relations, and other areas.
 Besides his duties as a four-star general, Krisna was previously an associate judge of the Intellectual Property and International Trade Court; a board member of the Thai Government Pension Fund; Director of Military Legislation and Foreign Affairs Division of the Ministry of Defence; Chief of Military Prosecutors; and Deputy Judge Advocate General.